Normanras/Surge_Midi_Controller/README.md

 # Surge_Midi_Controller
 Midi controller specifically designed with hardware and software for the open-source Surge Synthesizer.

-Huge kudos to the Surge Synthesizer team and all of their hardwork and updates.
+Huge kudos to a couple of folks:
+* the Surge Synthesizer team and all of their hardwork and updates.
 Please check out their work at: [Surge Synth Github](https://github.com/surge-synthesizer)
+* Pieter ([tttapa](https://github.com/tttapa)) and his [Control Surface Library](https://github.com/tttapa/Control-Surface) which is a central library used in this project.

 Update 3/2/2020: